Happy New Year (2014 film): Filming

-On 23 January 2014, Shah Rukh Khan was injured while shooting at JW Marriott Hotel, Mumbai.
-Though reported as minor at first, he suffered a fractured shoulder and a torn left knee patella, being advised rest for a while.
+In January 2014, Shah Rukh Khan injured himself while shooting at the JW Marriott Hotel in Mumbai.
+Though reported as minor at first, he suffered a fractured shoulder and a torn left knee patella, being advised to rest for a while.

-Mehboob Studios was used as one of the major locations while certain portions were also filmed near the Wilson College.
-The final schedule was completed in August 2014.
+Mehboob Studios was used as one of the major filming locations while certain portions were also filmed near the Wilson College.
+The final schedule was completed in September 2014.